Following a comprehensive nationwide search, the Orange County Department of Education has hired Jeffrey Riel as its next general counsel.

 Riel said he didn’t always have a plan to study law.
 While in college and graduate school he studied psychology, with a goal of working in a field helping at-risk youth.
 He went on to serve as an at-risk youth counselor for six years before concluding that a law degree could further help him realize his goal.

 Early in his law career, he worked on special education issues.
 He represented educational entities on behalf of the law firm Parker & Covert before becoming a mediator with the McGeorge School of Law’s Special Education Hearing Office in 2002.

 In 2004, Riel joined the Anaheim Union district, providing guidance and support for special education.
 He was later promoted to district counsel and has since advised on an array of education-related matters.

-Riel’s selection as OCDE’s legal chief followed an extensive screening process, along with interviews and input from various Orange County Superintendents, Superintendent of Schools Dr. Al Mijares and the Executive Committee of the Orange County Board of Education, which included OC School Board member Jack Bedell.
+Riel’s selection as OCDE’s legal chief followed an extensive screening process, along with interviews and input from various Orange County Superintendents, Superintendent of Schools Dr. Al Mijares and the Executive Committee of the Orange County Board of Education, which included county board member Jack Bedell.

 “I was more than happy to be a part of the process for selection of general counsel,” Bedell said.

 “I was very impressed with our interview, especially the background of experience Jeff brings to help him deal with issues the county counsel focuses on,” Bedell said.
 “In addition, his unique experience working with at-risk youth enhances his perception on OCDE’s vulnerable student population.”

 Riel grew up in Huntington Beach, and has been a resident of Orange County for almost all of his life.

 When not acting as OCDE’s legal chief, Riel said he will continue to keep busy helping his wife of 15 years raise their two children, ages 12 and 14.
 He spends much of his free time supporting his children’s school and sporting activities, reading, hiking and traveling with the family.
 Their favorite vacation destination so far — Maui.